 Translation prepared with a machine translation tool

-A self-employed person makes minimum contributions for themselves only for the period when they are not simultaneously an employee within the meaning of the Law “On State Social Insurance”.
+A self-employed person pays minimum contributions for themselves only for the period during which they are not simultaneously an employee within the meaning of the Law On State Social Insurance.

-If the self-employed person has not submitted a confirmation to VID regarding the projected income for the next quarter or year, the State Social Insurance Agency (VSAA) calculates the minimum contributions that the self-employed person must additionally make if they have not made contributions from at least EUR 2,220 per quarter.
+If the self-employed person has not submitted a confirmation to the VID regarding planned income for the next quarter or year, the State Social Insurance Agency (VSAA) calculates the minimum contributions that the self-employed person must additionally pay, if the self-employed person has not made contributions of at least 2 340 euro per quarter.

 Translation prepared with a machine translation tool